Last Updated on

 If I could choose between winning and losing I would take winning all day long.
 Unfortunately, sometimes that option isn’t available.
 There are times when no matter how badly you may want to win, you will lose.

 Winning will build confidence and help gloss over mistakes you made in a fight.
-If you have any weaknesses it doesn’t really matter because they aren’t exposed.
-Winning is a signal to your brain to keep doing what your doing.
+If you have any weaknesses, it doesn’t really matter because they aren’t exposed.
+Winning is a signal to your brain to keep doing what you’re doing.
 Who cares that you almost got knocked out in the fight, the fact of the matter is that you won, right?

 Losing on the other hand sucks.
 Losing exposes your weaknesses.
 If you have been getting away with sloppy defense, getting knocked out can give you a real wake up call.
-Maybe your coach was right and you do drop your hands too much in sparring?
+Maybe your coach was right, and you do drop your hands too much in sparring Download mission impossible ghost protocol?

 While you should learn more from losing, not everyone does.
 Some people refuse to accept any fault in the loss and try to blame everyone around them.